Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Various hyper-parameter choices

 We now use these values to find the MAP partition $\bgamma^{(1)}$ (we can run our Particle Optimization procedure with $L = 1$) and find the Empirical Bayes estimates of $a_1$ and $b_1$ given $\bgamma^{(1)}$ and the other hyperparameter estimates, i.e. we find

 using a numerical optimization algorithm.

 Note that finding the MAP as part of our heuristic procedure does not increase the computational burden.
 In fact, even though it requires us to run the Particle Optimization algorithm twice (the first time with $L = 1$), the output from the first run can be used as a starting point in the initialization of the second run - together with the partitions recovered by running k-means on the maximum likelihood estimates.
-We empirically see that the MAP recovered under the temporary hyperparameters has always higher posterior probability than other initializing partitions, suggesting that the second time we run our Particle Optimization procedure we start from an advantage point, leveraging the computational burden of the MAP search.
+We empirically see that the MAP recovered under the temporary hyperparameters has always higher posterior probability than other initializing partitions.
+Consequently, when we run our Particle Optimization procedure for the second time, we start from a point with high posterior probability, harnessing the work of the initial MAP search.